ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/native-apis.md

 - You will need to add `setBackgroundColor` to the `Plugins.StatusBar` mock where it is created.
 - Links to the Capacitor API docs are above, use them to determine what needs to be passed to `setBackgroundColor()`.
 - The Platform service's `is()` method is used to determine what platform you are running on.
-- Setting the value of `--ion-color-primary-shade` for the test setup can be done via `document.documentElement.style.setProperty('--ion-color-primary-shade', ' #ff0000');` (the extra space simulates how the value commonly comes back due to formatting in the file that sets it, so it needs to be trimmed upon reading)
+- For the test, it would be best to control the value of `--ion-color-primary-shade`.
+Setting it to a known value in the test setup can be done via `document.documentElement.style.setProperty('--ion-color-primary-shade', ' #ff0000');` (the extra space simulates how the value commonly comes back due to formatting in the file that sets it, so it needs to be trimmed upon reading)
 - Getting the vaule of `--ion-color-primary-shade` within the component code can be accomplished via code similar to the following snippet:

 ```JavaScript